cap-js-community/feature-toggle-library/docs/concepts/index.md

 |         | `featureToggles.configFiles`            | `options.configFiles`                 |
 | runtime | `featureToggles.config`                 | `options.config`                      |

-This approach allows you to override configurations at various levels.
-To make the actual runtime configuration clear, you can use the `/rest/feature/state`, or `/rest/feature/redisRead` endpoints, or their underlying library counterpart `toggles.getFeaturesInfos()`.
+This approach allows you to override toggle configurations at each level.
+For a given toggle, the _last occurrence_ of its configuration will override all previous occurrences.
+To make the actual configuration clear, you can use the `/rest/feature/state`, or `/rest/feature/redisRead` endpoints, or their underlying library counterpart `toggles.getFeaturesInfos()`.

+{: .info }
+// TODO
+The toggle configurations in different layers can will be mixed together
+The override of a toggle configuration is never partial.
+In other words, you need to define all intended properties, for example _validations_, for each occurrence.

 ## Single Key Approach